-Most students tested online, for NeSA-RMS 96% and for NeSA-W at grades 8 and 11, 97%.
-Online testing is required for all districts and students in the 2013-2014 school year, except NeSA-W at grade 4 and NeSA-RMS Alternate Assessments.
-Students who will be exempted include those on 504 or IEP Plans, English Language Learners, and those who are contracted to institutions that do not allow internet access.
+In 2014 most students tested online: 94% on NeSA-RMS and 98% on NeSA-W at grades 8 and 11.
+Online testing is required for all districts and students in the 2014-2015 school year, except NeSA-W at grade 4 and NeSA-RMS Alternate Assessments.
+Students who may be exempted include those on 504 or IEP Plans, English Language Learners, and those who are contracted to institutions that do not allow internet access.

-In an attempt to always improve our processes, the NDE team trained observers to visit school districts, watch the testing, and continue to learn ways to make the process go more smoothly for our students and our teachers.
+In an attempt to continually improve our processes, the assessment team trains NDE staff to visit school districts and observe the testing, in order to learn ways to make the process go more smoothly for our students and our teachers.
 The following observations are being identified in an attempt to improve the NeSA process.